AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 The goal is to provide a straightforward view of all issues in a single table, making it easy to see the overall status and details of issues across repositories.

+The current output implementation is designed to work with the organization mdoc solution.
+The presence of multiple _index.md files is necessary for the current solution to correctly generate the documentation structure.

+- **Activation**: This is a built-in feature, so it is always activated.
 - **Default Behavior**: By default, the action generates a single table that lists all issues from the defined repositories.

-### Structured Output
+#### Structured Output

 This feature allows you to generate structured output for the living documentation and see a summary `index.md` page for each fetched repository.

+- **Activation**: To activate this feature, set the `liv-doc-structured-output` input to true.
-- **Default Behavior**: By default, the action generates all the documentation in a single directory.
+- **Non-Activated Behavior**: By default, when the feature is inactive, the action generates all the documentation in a single directory.
-- **Non-default Example**: Use the structured output feature to organize the generated documentation by organization and repository name.
+- **Activated Example**: Use the structured output feature to organize the generated documentation by organization and repository name.
   - `structured-output: true` activates the structured output feature.
     ```
     output